 NTP settings: View and update the NTP settings.
-Takes you to the Date and time page where you can change the NTP settings.
+Takes you to the Time and location page where you can change the NTP settings.

 Device info

 Shows the device information, including AXIS OS version and serial number.

 Upgrade AXIS OS: Upgrade the software on your device.
 Takes you to the Maintenance page where you can do the upgrade.